IRS Rules for Supplemental Wages Withholding

 Two Methods of Calculation

 The federal income tax on supplemental wages can be calculated in one of two ways depending on how the wages are paid.
+These rules apply to withholding on supplemental wage payments of less than $1 million to any one employee during a year.

 A Closer Look at the Rules